War Sites in Vietnam to Understand the Nation’s History

 The Ho Chi Minh Trail

-The Ho Chi Minh Trail is one of the best war sites in Vietnam for tourists to visit.
+The Ho Chi Minh Trail is one of the best war sites in Vietnam for tourists to visit, and is definitely a great addition to your Vietnam itinerary if you’re into history.
 It travels through Central Vietnam and historically connected South and North Vietnam.
 It went into Laos and Cambodia and functioned as a route for the Vietcong, when they wanted to send arms and supplies to the South without crossing the heavily patrolled border.

 It goes through dense jungle and combines roads and footpaths to create a 16,000 kilometre network of trails.
 It’s a challenge – and due to UXOs, is rather unsafe – to visit the whole trail, but if you want to learn a little more about this side of Vietnam War History, I highly recommend doing a motorbike tour of the Ho Chi Minh trail.
 I did one with Easy Riders Vietnam and it was incredibly educational – my guide was actually a Vietnam war vetran, so gave me invaluable insight that I would never have got somewhere else.